picocms/Pico/about.md

     style: carousel-box
     images:
       -
-        heading: A Pico Installation
-        description: Here's what Pico looks like installed on your web server.
+        heading: Pico's Easy to Install!
+        description: Simply upload Pico's files to your server and you're done!
+This is what Pico's folder looks like after installation.
         thumbnail: /style/images/docs/about/thumbnails/pico_folder.png
         fullsize: /style/images/docs/about/fullsize/pico_folder.png
       -
+        heading: Pico's Easy to Configure Too!
+        description: Configuring Pico is as simple as uncommenting a few lines in the included config template.
+        thumbnail: /style/images/docs/about/thumbnails/config.png
+        fullsize: /style/images/docs/about/fullsize/config.png
+      -
-        heading: Your Content Folder
+        heading: Your Content, Your Way
-        description: An example of a content folder in Pico.
+        description: Creating content with Pico is easy.
+You simply create Markdown files and they become pages on your website.
+You can also organize your content however you'd like, just create some folders.
+Here's an example of a content folder in Pico.
 This one is from a writing website.
         thumbnail: /style/images/docs/about/thumbnails/content_folder.png
         fullsize: /style/images/docs/about/fullsize/content_folder.png
       -
-        heading: Pico's Configuration File
-        description: Configuring Pico is as simple as uncommenting a few lines in the included template.
-        thumbnail: /style/images/docs/about/thumbnails/config.png
-        fullsize: /style/images/docs/about/fullsize/config.png
-      -
-        heading: Editing a Page
-        description: Creating content couldn't be easier using Markdown.
-Here's an example of editing a page.
+        heading: Web Pages Made Easy
+        description: Creating content with Markdown couldn't be easier.
+While Markdown makes formatting simple, HTML can also be used if you need more advanced options.
         thumbnail: /style/images/docs/about/thumbnails/editing_markdown.png
         fullsize: /style/images/docs/about/fullsize/editing_markdown.png
       -
-        heading: Editing a Theme
+        heading: Theming your Site with Twig
         description: Editing an HTML/Twig theme isn't so scary.
 Pico's default theme is rather simplistic, but Twig's power will allow you to go above and beyond the confines of a standard HTML page.
-If you want to.
         thumbnail: /style/images/docs/about/thumbnails/theme_template.png
         fullsize: /style/images/docs/about/fullsize/theme_template.png
       -
-        heading: Dummy Plugin
+        heading: Developing Plugins with PHP
         description: If you know PHP and you'd like to add some functionality to Pico, you can create a plugin!
 Pico's DummyPlugin provides a great base for coding your own.
         thumbnail: /style/images/docs/about/thumbnails/dummy_plugin.png
         fullsize: /style/images/docs/about/fullsize/dummy_plugin.png